 Seeing a psychiatrist will be particularly helpful for finding out if you have PTSD or if your symptoms are due to another problem.
 It will also be helpful for you to discuss the available PTSD treatment in the UK, including therapy and medication.

 Seeing a mental health professional such as a psychiatrist or an experienced therapist after a traumatic experience can help you to process the trauma.
-At LPC, we are highly experienced in diagnosing and helping people with PTSD, and we understand that being highly empathetic to the symptoms you’re experiencing is essential for you to feel comfortable and discuss the available treatment options.
+At the London Psychiatry Clinic, we are highly experienced in diagnosing and helping people with PTSD, and we understand that being highly empathetic to the symptoms you’re experiencing is essential for you to feel comfortable and discuss the available treatment options.

 What are the symptoms of PTSD?